Infineon/BlockchainSecurity2Go-Android/README.md

 Currently three main features are available to demonstrate signing of Ethereum transactions using the Infineon Blockchain Security 2Go starter kit NFC card:
-- sending ETH
+- sending and receiving ETH
-- sending ERC-20 tokens
+- sending and receiving ERC-20 tokens
-- Interacting with an example smart contract (voting demo) deployed an the Ethereum blockchain.
+- Interacting with an example smart contract (voting demo) deployed on the Ethereum blockchain.

 How it works
 ---